skip to main |

 If anybody has any better suggestions for construction/materials/sticking to wall i'd love to hear them!

+Meanwhile I can't believe the amount of publicity I've received in the blogosphere of late.
 Craft, Print & Pattern, Etsy... it's crazy!
 I'm feeling so much better about what I do for a living now.
 Patterns and fabric is still only a small component but it's something friends and family actually find interesting, and I love the fact that I can make something that other people can turn into wonderful things.
 On that note, I am collecting photos of things that people have made with the fabric and will turn it into a blog post, so feel free to email me pics if you like and i'll link to your shop :)